kadygithub/CNN_Mnist_tensorflew/README.md

   - first fully-connected layer : 128 nodes
   - output layer : 10 nodes (number of classes for MNIST data)
 ### Techniques for improving performance and reliabilty
-  - ### Adding more nonlinearity :
+  - ### Adding more nonlinearity
-  by replacing one 5x5 convolution layer with two consecutive 3x3 layers, Furthermore, adding a 5x5 convolution layer with strides=2 instead of max-pooling layer for subsampling that benefit the performance since it is learnable.
+  By replacing one 5x5 convolution layer with two consecutive 3x3 layers, Furthermore, adding a 5x5 convolution layer with strides=2 instead of max-pooling layer for subsampling that benefit the performance since it is learnable.
-  - ### Batch normalization :
+  - ### Batch normalization
   All convolution/fully-connected layers use batch normalization.
   - ### Dropout
   After each max-pooling layers and the fully-connected layer dropout technique is added in order to reduce the overfitting of the      model.
 We run experiment multiple times to determine how much dropout should be considered after each layer.
 The results shows 40% dropout gives the best results.
+  - ### optimal number of iterations (epochs)
+  After evaluation of the training-validation loss and accuracy between epochs, we consider epochs=34 to decrease overfitting.

 ## Getting Started
 This project was implemented at Colab Notebooks.
 It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud.
 We can upload the notebook to a GitHub repository or download .py files directly.